mami-project/pathspider/doc/using.rst

 PATHspider provides the "measure" command to perform active traffic generation and observation of that traffic for path transparency measurement.
-Based on the observations made, paths are assigned conditions such as "ecn.connectivity.works" indicating that the use of ECN does not cause connectivity impairment between the vantage point and the particular target.
+Based on the observations made, paths are assigned conditions such as `ecn.connectivity.works` indicating that the use of ECN does not cause connectivity impairment between the vantage point and the particular target.

-It is possible to enable the output of flow records along with the derived observations using the `--output-flows` flag.
+It is possible to enable the output of flow records along with the derived observations using the ``--output-flows`` flag.
 This will generate considerably more output and so is disabled by default.

 You may specify input and output files using flags, however by default these